petarbelchev/PersonalFinancer-WebApp/README.md

 ![Delete Account Confirm Page](./Screenshots/confirm-delete-account-page.jpeg)

-On Create Transaction Page you can create transaction with Amount, Date, Category, Account, Transaction Type and Payment Refference.
+On Create Transaction page you can create transaction with Amount, Date, Category, Account, Transaction Type and Payment Refference.
-The App gives a option for adding and removing categories (again with AJAX and Web API).
+The App gives an option for adding and removing Categories (again with AJAX and Web API).

 ![Create Transaction Page](./Screenshots/create-transaction-page.jpeg)

-When Transaction is created you will be redirected to Transaction Details Page.
-There the App gives options for Edit and Delete transaction.
+When Transaction is created you will be redirected to Transaction Details page.
+There the App gives an options for Edit and Delete transaction.

 ![Transaction Details Page](./Screenshots/transaction-details-page.jpeg)

-You can change everything on transactions data including the account.
-That will automatically change balance on both accounts.
+You can change everything on transactions data including the Account.
+That will automatically change Balance on both accounts.

 ![Edit Transaction Page](./Screenshots/edit-transaction-page.jpeg)

 ![Edited Transaction Message](./Screenshots/edited-transaction-message.jpeg)

-On All Transactions Page you can manage all of yours transactions.
+On All Transactions page you can manage all of yours transactions.
 Filter them by specific period e.g.

 ![All Transactions Page](./Screenshots/all-transactions-page.jpeg)